YFZ Ranch: Seizure

 In November 2012, the Texas Attorney General's Office began legal proceeding in an attempt to seize the ranch.
 In a 91-page affidavit filed with the 51st District Court of Texas, the Attorney General argues that Warren Jeffs authorized the purchase of the ranch property as "... a rural location where the systemic sexual assault of children would be tolerated without interference from law enforcement authorities", therefore, the property was contraband and subject to seizure.
 Under Texas law, property that was used to commit or facilitate certain criminal conduct can be seized by law enforcement authorities.
 In 2012 the property was appraised to have a value of $19.96 million, according to county tax rolls.

 On January 6, 2014, Judge Walther ruled that the state could seize the property, and that they could "enter the property and take an inventory."
 The FLDS Church had 30 days to appeal.
 On February 6, 2014, at the close of the courthouse day, the opportunity to appeal the seizure expired; since no one had filed an appeal challenging the seizure by that time, the state of Texas became the legal owner of the YFZ Ranch.
 Officials did not release details about their future plans for the ranch at that time.
 On April 16, 2014, officials met with two representatives of the remaining eight adult residents and discussed arrangements for them to vacate the premises, and the following day (April 17) the State of Texas took physical possession of the property.

+In 2018, the ranch was reported as being disused, with the county, city and school district disappointed with the loss of tax revenue – properties owned by the State are exempt from local taxation, so the property became tax-exempt when state authorities seized it.
+In 2019, it was reported as having been leased and in the process of being sold to the Dallas-based firm ETG Properties LLC, who were providing it to the military and law enforcement for training use.